mohamedmohsen20/tutorials/lessons/083/README.md

 - [Helm 3](https://helm.sh/)

 ## Intro
+- Clean Documentation
 - What is certificate authority?
+- How certificates singed using private key (Flow csr -> cer)
 - What is PKI(Public key infrastructure)?
 - Cert manager components
+- Difference between Issuer vs ClusterIssuer (Namespaced/K8s secrets location)
+- 1,2 use cases for Internal services such as Grafana, example 3 for publicly facing

 ## Deploy Prometheus on Kubernetes
 - Install Prometheus